-Announcing EAO submissions to the SMA/ASIAA Call for Proposals
+Announcing EAO submissions to the SMA/ASIAA Call for Proposals: OPEN

-The East Asian Observatory announces the first opportunity for astronomers from East Asian participant regions to apply for SMA time under the ASIAA allocation for the 2017A Semester.
+The East Asian Observatory would like to inform the EAO community that the second opportunity for astronomers from East Asian participant regions to apply for SMA time under the ASIAA allocation for the 2017B Semester is now open.

 The SMA is a re-configurable interferometric array of eight 6-m antennas on Maunakea jointly built and operated by the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.
 The array operates in the 230 GHz, 345 GHz and 420 GHz bands.